Renormalization Group Analysis of Turbulent Hydrodynamics: Conclusions and Outlook

-Moreover, it is questionable whether the analysis of a fixed point will eventually lead to an understanding of intermittency.
-Data seem to hint to a cutoff-phenomenon; the probability distribution of the velocity increment looks, for small distances, like a L\'{e}vy-distribution; on large scales like normally distributed \cite{friedrich}.
-We are strongly convinced that this can be explained by a crossover between two fixed points, but cannot yet justify it by our simulations.
+Finally, it should be noted that it is not clear whether the analysis of a fixed point will eventually lead to an understanding of intermittency.
+Available data on turbulence show that the probability distribution of the velocity increment looks, for small distances, like a L\'{e}vy-distribution; on large scales like normally distributed \cite{friedrich}.
+This could be an indication for a crossover between two fixed points.
+It would be interesting to test this conjecture by future flow calculations with our algorithm.